Otto Celera 500L: External analysis

 With a 35 feet long fuselage and a 55 feet wingspan, the claimed 22-to-1 glide ratio should yield a 3.5 sqft equivalent flat-plate area drag.
 With 500 hp, this would allow a top speed of 300 kn at 30000 ft, and 430 kn true airspeed at 65000 ft, but the RED A03 critical altitude is 25000 ft.
 The propeller tips would have transonic wave drag and would operate in a disturbed wake, limiting propeller efficiency, and laminar flow would be difficult to maintain for a large part of the fuselage with windows and panel seams.

 The configuration is similar to the 1948 Planet Satellite, or the 2011 EADS Voltaire electric aircraft concept.
-The claimed 59% drag reduction "would be quite a hard task to achieve", while lift-induced drag would not be reduced by laminar flow.
-A 1:22 glide ratio like current airliners can be reached with its high wing aspect ratio, without a sensational drag reduction: better than other general aviation designs, but lower than most gliders.
+The claimed 59% drag reduction "would be quite a hard task to achieve", according to the Royal Aeronautical Society, while lift-induced drag would not be reduced by laminar flow.
+A 22:1 glide ratio like current airliners can be reached with its high wing aspect ratio, without a sensational drag reduction: better than other general aviation designs, but lower than most gliders.
 The 460 mph max speed is achievable, but the cruise speed has to be lower to reach the 4,500 nmi range.
 The fuel efficiency is difficult to compare with no specified payload, cruise speed and altitude.
 Pushing the laminar flow to the limit could hinder handling qualities or structural efficiency, and laminar flow tends to be unreliable in service, as it is highly susceptible to degradation from surface irregularities.